daces-group/infocrypto/index.md

 ## Schedule

-**Week 1**: Introduction: motivations, one-time pad review, review of some probability theory
+**Week 1**: Introduction: motivations, one-time pad review, talking drums, review of some probability theory

+Readings:
+* Chapter 1 of *The Information* by James Gleick
+* Chapters 1-3 of *Introduction to Probability Models* by Sheldon Ross

 **Week 2**: Attacks on Privacy, Security, Valuation